 valentina

 Totally agree.
-Sometimes I mix chicken in and it's a super hearty meal.
+I often mix chicken in and it's a super hearty meal.
 Thank you for checking it out.
 Have a fantastic weekend, Deb. ~Valentina

 Dawn - Girl Heart Food

-Yes!
-You bet I could gobble up this delicious salad!
 There's not one thing I don't like!
-Jam packed with flavour and textures, I know I'm going to LOVE this one.
-Definitely gotta try soon 🙂 I'm sure it'll be on repeat!
+Jam packed with flavour and textures. 🙂 I'm sure it'll be on repeat!

 2pots2cook